 Solution for too long workpiece and too narrow groove width

-The synchronous operation is carried out according to the above workflow, and there is no interference between the mold and the workpiece, which meets the requirements.
+Following the above workflow, we carried out synchronous operations without any interference between the mold and the workpiece, which met the requirements.

-After repeatedly adjusting the parameters of the Y-axis and X-axis, the dimensions of each point of the workpiece meet the requirements of the drawing.
+After multiple adjustments to the Y-axis and X-axis parameters, the dimensions of each point on the workpiece met the drawing requirements.

-Process stretching and crack stop groove are indispensable in sheet metal bending and are the key to ensuring workpiece quality and processing efficiency.
+Process stretching and crack stop grooves are indispensable in sheet metal bending and are crucial for ensuring workpiece quality and processing efficiency.

-It is worth noting that on the premise of ensuring product quality, the flexible application of process stretching and crack stop groove and reducing plate waste rate are also worth discussing.
+It is worth noting that while ensuring product quality, the flexible application of process stretching and crack stop grooves, along with reducing plate waste rates, are also worth discussing.